Team-2502/RobotCode2022/README.md

         Arcade,
         Reverse
     }
-}`

 In the subsystem, during initialization we set the coast mode to brake.
 The two options for this are coast and brake, coast makes the motors slowly spin to a stop after the command is done.
 When brake uses power to stop the motor fast.

 In the drive command we have 3 differnt ways of driving, tank, arcade, and reverse.
 Tank drive uses the left joystick to control the left motors of the drivetrain when the right controls the right.
 Arcade uses the left joystick to move forward and backward, when the right joystick turns the robot.
 Reverse is the same as arcade but the joysticks are flipped.

 ### Go command

+	@Override
-`public void initialize()
+	public void initialize() {
-    {
 	this.startPos = drivetrain.getInchesTraveled();
 	this.pid = new PIDController(0.02,0.03,0.03);
 	this.trapezoidal = new Trapezoidal(.6);